pleisto/mashcard/README.md

 > Brickdoc is built on an open core model.
 This is Brickdoc **Community Edition** mono repository.

-BrickDoc is an open-source human intellect application and collaboration platform to Break the boundary between documents, spreadsheets, and software.
+Brickdoc is an open-source human intellect application and collaboration platform to Break the boundary between documents, spreadsheets, and software.

 ## Development